The Sycamore Group

 -

-Racist federal policies created a financial handicap for non-Whites that persists.
+Past racist federal policies created a financial handicap for non-Whites that persists.
+More

 -